This is a little known story of the 1973 Yom Kippur War.

 Even if the McDonnell Douglas F-4 was developed as an interceptor in response to the need of the U.S. Navy to protect their aircraft carriers, the ultimate version of the Phantom II was the USAF F-4E, a multi-role fighter which was also sold to several air forces around the world.

-One of the countries to operate the F-4E was Israel, that procured the first examples of the plane in 1969 and later made it the mainstay of its Air Power: the mighty Phantom took part in all the major Arab-Israeli conflicts.
+One of the countries to operate the F-4E was Israel, which procured the first examples of the plane in 1969 and later made it the mainstay of its air power: the mighty Phantom took part in all the major Arab-Israeli conflicts.

-In 1973, during the Yom Kippur War, the Israeli Air force (IAF) found itself facing an Arab Air Forces coalition which not only included Egyptian and Syrian fighter squadrons, but also units from Algeria, Iraq, Libya and… North Korea, that deployed a MiG-21 squadron to Bir Arida to protect Egypt’s south, according to “Hammers: Israel’s Long-Range Heavy Bomber Arm: The Story of 69 Squadron” that contains details about the North Korean involvement in the War.
+In 1973, during the Yom Kippur War, the Israeli Air Force (IAF) found itself facing an Arab air forces coalition which not only included Egyptian and Syrian fighter squadrons, but also units from Algeria, Iraq, Libya, and… North Korea, which deployed a MiG-21 squadron to Bir Arida to protect Egypt’s south, according to “Hammers: Israel’s Long-Range Heavy Bomber Arm: The Story of 69 Squadron” that contains details about the North Korean involvement in the war.

 Obviously, at the time, IAF pilots didn’t know that some of the MiGs they would face were from North Korea.
 However, the first engagement between North Korean and Israeli pilots took place on Oct.
 6, 1973, when two F-4 Kurnass (Sledgehammer) pairs from 69 and 119 Squadrons were scrambled from Ramat David Air Base for a patrol over the Gulf of Suez sector.

-The F-4s of the two squadrons were teamed together and the 69 pair (which had their crews formed by Shadmi and Gur on board the first aircraft and Shpitzer and Ofer on the other one) leading the mission.
+The F-4s of the two squadrons were teamed together, with the 69 pair (which had their crews formed by Shadmi and Gur on board the first aircraft and Shpitzer and Ofer on the other one) leading the mission.

 However, seconds later, the Israeli pilots saw the two MiG-21s and immediately engaged them: one of the MiGs disappeared, while the other Fishbed was forced into a 1 vs 2 combat.